HanaAbdelbari/Mangement-Library-System-DB/README.md

 # Library Management System

 ## Overview
 The Library Management System (LMS) is a comprehensive application designed to manage the various aspects of library operations, including book inventory, member registration, and transaction management.
-This project utilizes SQL for database management and C++ for application development, providing a robust solution for efficient library management.
+This project utilizes SQL for database management for application development, providing a robust solution for efficient library management.

 ## Features
 - **User Management**: Register and manage library members.